 - It is off the main highway Road 8 between Pukaki and Omarama

-- It is well indicated via Quailburn road and then Henburn road - you will see big signs
+- The site is well indicated via Quailburn road and then Henburn road – you will see big signs

 - The last 7km are unsealed and some sections are quite bumpy so drive slowly